Physarum Powered Differentiable Linear Programming Layers and Applications: Differentiable LPs in Computer Vision

-where $\lambda$ is a hyperparameter and $0<\lambda<1$.
-The cost matrix $C^t$ has size $n\times m^t$ where each row/column corresponds to a template/mask proposal respectively.
+{\bf Problem Formulation.} Given a video with $T$ frames as well as the mask templates in the first frame, the goal is to obtain a segmentation of the same set of instances in all of remaining frames. \cite{zeng2019dmm} shows that differentiable matching between the templates and the bounding boxes proposed by the detector achieves superior performance over previous methods.

-{\bf The LP instance.} The goal is to use the cost matrix and solve a matching problem.
-Recall that the minimum-cost bipartite matching problem can be formulated as a integer linear programming problem (ILP) and can be relaxed to a LP, given by the formulation in standard form stated in \eqref{eq:mgreatern} (identical to the ILP and LP in \cite{zeng2019dmm}).
+{\bf LP instance.} The goal is to use the cost matrix and solve a matching problem.
+Recall that minimum-cost bipartite matching can be formulated as a integer linear program (ILP) and can be relaxed to a LP, given by the formulation in standard form stated in \eqref{eq:mgreatern} (identical to the ILP and LP in \cite{zeng2019dmm}).
 The number of proposals $m$ is much larger than the number of templates $n$ and so one would ask that $X^T\boldsymbol{1_n}\leq \boldsymbol{1}_m$ instead of $X^T\boldsymbol{1_n} = \boldsymbol{1}_m$.

 {\bf Solver.} In \cite{zeng2019dmm}, the authors use a specialized projected gradient descent algorithm with a cyclic constraint projection method (known as \textit{Dykstra's algorithm}) to solve the LP.
 The constraints in this LP are simple enough that calculating the projections is not complicated although the convergence rate is {\bf not known}.
 We can directly replace their solver with $\gamma-$AuxPD in Alg. \ref{alg} to solve the problem, also in a differentiable way.
 Once the solution is obtained, \cite{zeng2019dmm} uses a mask refinement module which we also use to ensure consistency between the pipelines.